MattLWong/CatBNB/README.md

 ### Rendering Listings

-Users should see a beautiful display of the information of each listing.
-What is essential gathering information from state and rendering it in a coherent, aesthetically-pleasing way that doesn't break on different screen sizes.
-There are over 34 attributes from state to render on the screen, including potentially many reviews.
+Users should see a beautiful display of pertinent information of each listing.
+What is essential is gathering information from the state and rendering it in a coherent, aesthetically-pleasing way that doesn't break on different screen sizes.
+There are over 34 attributes from state to render on the screen, including potentially dozens reviews.

 ![Listing](/public/listing.jpg)